Boasson Hagen solos from breakaway to win Stage 19 at Tour de France

-After a pair of second-place stage finishes, including one decided by a photo finish, Edvald Boasson Hagen (Dimension Data) finally took a stage win at the 2017 Tour de France on Friday, holding off Nikias Arndt (Sunweb) and further behind, a frantically chasing breakaway which he distanced himself at 2.8km out to ride alone for the victory in Salon-de-Provence.
+After a pair of second-place stage finishes, including one decided by a photo finish, Edvald Boasson Hagen (Dimension Data) finally took a stage win at the 2017 Tour de France on Friday, holding off Nikias Arndt (Sunweb) and further behind, a frantically chasing breakaway from which he distanced himself at 2.8km out to ride alone for the victory in Salon-de-Provence.
 Jens Keukeleire (Orica-Scott) won the sprint from the remnants of the breakaway to take third.

 The Norwegian praised his team’s early work on Stage 19.
 “I’m really happy, the team did really well before we got away in the break, they were controlling the group, then on the climb [Col Lebraut] the breakaway went away.
 We rode well together all day, and then in the final 2km I made an attack, and no one could follow.
 I’m so happy, I’ve been so close, so many times.”